 [Edit 9/24: Not all of them were necessarily in the U.S., as some, perhaps two or three dozens, were in other countries on assignment.
 But they were based in the U.S. and, therefore, are counted as such.]

-All the same, its shortcomings notwithstanding, the compilation by the Federation provides us with strong basis for more sure-footed estimates.
+Its shortcomings notwithstanding, the compilation by the Federation provides us with strong basis for more sure-footed estimates.
 Judging from death announcements that I’ve seen, it also appears that there have very few deaths among Vietnamese American priests in the last few years.

-As for the estimate of 950-1000 priests at this time, I think there have been at least forty other ordinations in various dioceses and religious orders between 2013 and 2017.
+As for the estimate of 950 priests at this time (2017), I think there have been at least forty other ordinations in various dioceses and religious orders between 2013 and 2017.
 During this span of time, for example, my home diocese in southern California saw two new Vietnamese priests in 2014 (out of three total); none in 2015; three in 2016 (out of four); and four in 2017 (out of six).
 Which means an addition of nine new diocesan priests to this list.
 It’s true that the Diocese of Orange typically has the largest number of Vietnamese ordinations in the last three decades, and the same cannot be said about other dioceses, including those with many Vietnamese.
-Indeed, next-door Archdiocese of Los Angeles, which has a good number of Vietnamese Catholics, did not have a single new Vietnamese priest in the during the same time frame.
+Indeed, next-door Archdiocese of Los Angeles, which has a good number of Vietnamese Catholics, did not have a single new Vietnamese priest during the same time frame.

 But there have been many ordinations elsewhere in addition to the Diocese of Orange, that I am fairly confident of a figure of at least 950 priests in 2017.
 To return to the Carmelites in Middletown, for example, there was one new priest in 2013, two in 2014, and one in 2015.
 A greater number is found among the U.S. Redemptorists, who are organized into two provinces (Baltimore and Denver) and two vice-provinces (Richmond and Extra Patriam, the latter created for the Vietnamese Redemptorists after 1975).
 The Baltimore Province saw four new priests in 2014 alone, a number matched by the Vice-Province of Extra Patriam earlier this year.
 (A fifth ordination is scheduled for November.)
 Between the Carmelites and Redemptorists, then, there were a dozen of new Vietnamese priests in the last four years.